 During the 2018-2019 through the 2019-2020 school years, VDOE staff will conduct annual site visits or “desk reviews” in a sample of school divisions.
 As a part of these “desk reviews,” documents will be examined and school division staff interviewed either by webinar or by telephone.
 The purpose of these reviews will be to determine how local school divisions are verifying that the content is being taught, to determine the types of alternative assessments that are being administered, to identify exemplars of performance assessments that may be shared with other school divisions, and to assist teachers, schools, and school divisions in strengthening their own alternative performance assessments.
 The reviews will help Department staff to identify “best practices” for sharing with other Virginia school divisions.

-Beginning with the 2019-2020 school year, the balanced assessment maps completed by school divisions will become part of the desk reviews.
+Beginning with the 2019-2020 school year, the balanced assessment plans completed by school divisions will become part of the desk reviews.
 For 2019-2020, materials retained at the division for possible review should include the following:

-Balanced Assessment Map for each of the five replaced SOL assessments;
+Balanced Assessment Plan for each of the five replaced SOL assessments;

 Copies of assessments administered, including performance tasks;